 More information about the Texas Historic Preservation Tax Credit Program and Federal Historic Preservation Tax Credit Incentives is available on this website.
 To understand the eligibility differences between the federal program and the state program, please view our Preservation Tax Incentives Comparison Chart (PDF).

-Tax credit project requirements for the federal and state programs include NPS and IRS regulations, as well as Texas regulatory requirements, can be complex.
+Tax credit project requirements for the federal and state programs include NPS and IRS regulations, as well as Texas regulatory requirements, and can be complex.
 THC staff can assist property owners in understanding and applying for the credits.

 Please note that THC staff cannot give tax advice or determine if a particular owner is eligible to receive the credit.
 Consult a tax advisor regarding the IRS regulations and their implications for your particular tax situation.